A Theory of How Pretraining Shapes Inductive Bias in Fine-Tuning: Understanding Learning Regimes in PT+FT

-We highlight the identification of a novel regime—the \emph{lazy, pretraining-independent regime}—which goes beyond previous works.
-This regime is accessible only in the fine-tuning setting and highlights that for badly chosen initialization parameters, pretraining will not create transferable features.
+We highlight the identification of the novel regime (III), which is accessible only in the fine-tuning setting and highlights that for badly chosen initialization parameters, pretraining will not create transferable features.